shabbyrobe/cachet/README.rst

 Different backends have varying degrees of support for the following features:

 Automatic Expirations
     Some backends support automatic expiration for certain dependency_ types.
     When a backend supports this functionality it will have a ``useBackendExpirations`` property, which defaults to ``true``.

-    For example, the APC backend will detect when a ``Cachet\Dependency\TTL`` is passed and automatically use it for the third parameter to ``apc_store``, which accepts a TTL in seconds.
+    For example, the APCU backend will detect when a ``Cachet\Dependency\TTL`` is passed and automatically use it for the third parameter to ``apcu_store``, which accepts a TTL in seconds.
 Other backends support different methods of unrolling dependency types.
 This will be documented below.

     Setting ``useBackendExpirations`` to false does not guarantee the backend will not expire cache values under other circumstances.

 Iteration
     Backends should, but may not necessarily, implement ``Cache\Backend\Iterator``.
 Backends that do not can't be iterated.
 This will be specified against each backend's documentation.
-Backends like APC or Redis can rely on native methods for iterating over the keys, but the memcache daemon itself provides no such facility, and Xcache hides it behind some silly HTTP Basic authentication.
+Backends like APCU or Redis can rely on native methods for iterating over the keys, but the memcache daemon itself provides no such facility, and Xcache hides it behind some silly HTTP Basic authentication.